WulfeCodes/HPR_LVL1/README.md

   Ok, so we went over the different communication protocols of the sensors we will be using, each has it's unique wiring to lead to proper data transmission.
 Our sensor stack includes a 10DOF IMU {Inertial Measuring Unit} which uses a I2C comm. protocol. these 10DOF are acceleration_x,acceleration_y. acceleration_z. a related magnetic field vector per our sensor frame: Mx, My,Mz. the omega vector {rate of change of our angle}: Omega_x, Omega_y, and Omega_z. and a Pressure sensor which we can read pressure or a converted altitude.

   In addition to our IMU we have a GPS that communicates with the Global Navigation Satellite System which gives us a position vector of Px, Py, Pz.

+  And to store these values we had a SD Card Reader which is initialized with and SPI comm. protocol.

+  Each of these sensor has it's own respected .hpp files which has a general startup() function that checks to see if proper values are getting received/communication is properly initialized cooresponding to the physically connected wired ports to our ESP32 and a getValue function that returns the data to the main.cpp file where it is read and stored into the SD card.

+In the main flight software we are reading files and checking for flight conditions: these flight conditions are as followed: isLaunched, isApogee, isLanded.
+The logic for finding correct event detection uses the accelerometer and pressure sensor of our tech stack.
+We collect a N sized array which has a collection of pressure values over some time frame, we divide this array into two sections a prevSubArray and a currSubArray.
+These arrays will be used to see if our values are consistently changing per some flight condition.
+We first populate this array and collect the average and variance to help mitigate the inherent noise of our sensors.
+After this initial population is finished we then start our flightChecks, where at each timestep the main N_sized array is left-shifted adding the pressure value given by our BMP. and we compute the difference of these subArray means to see if pressure is consistently lowering, raising, or static.
+If the currSubArray is consistently less than our prevSubArray over some threshold value: counter, meaning we are ascending, {pressure decreases the higher alt one goes}:  we activate our flight condition boolean isLaunched and start checking for isApogee: (If pressure is continuously raising over a counter threshold.)
+Finally, after isApogee is true we check for isLanded.
+The difference between these twoSubArrays are below a threshold over some landingCounter.

+  #TODO PUT Fusion360 schematic.

 # Future Experimental Functionalities/Payloads(not relevant to the HPR certifications):